PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 The cyber-urban Metaverse is where and how contemporary urban people create a new era of cyber-urban life in a way that unlocks our capacity to discover and implement new ideas and new rules.<br>

 # 💎 The cyber-urban city
-Think of the cyber urban city as a decentralized platform where any kind of organization public, private, or nonprofit can be organized as a metaverse cooperative, collective or credit union.
+Think of the city as a decentralized network where any kind of organization public, private, or nonprofit can be established as a cooperative, collective or credit union on the metaverse.
+Citizens interact with digital organizations and participate in governance and socio-economic activities through their avatar representations that use the metaverse<br><br>

-The cyber urban city exists both in the real world and in cyberspace, as a single and consistent system, and people who live in this city participate in both worlds using their avatars.
+#### What is the purpose of this Metaverse?
-Think of a decentralised collective of people that contribute to the joint development of a city using the metaverse as a platform for governance and coordinatiion.
-Think of the metaverse as a platform where any kind of organization public, private, or nonprofit can be organized as a native metaverse cooperative.
-The metaverse is used as a space for community participation and governance.
+This metaverse enables a decentralised collective of people contribute to the joint development of a city using the metaverse as a platform for governance and coordinatiion.

 #### What is the cyber-urban metaverse?